Ridgeway/Ridgeway.github.io/index.md

 ```

-## I used tidycensus to downloaded population data for maryland counties from the years 2010 and 2000, and saved them as a CSV
+## I used tidycensus to downloaded population data for maryland counties from the years 2010 and 2000, and saved them as a CSV.

 ```{r}